A Visitor's Guide to Exploring Downtown Austin, TX

 The most unique entertainment in the city emerges from the Congress Avenue Bridge every evening during the warmer months of the year.
 Between late March and late October, millions of Mexican free-tailed bats roost under the bridge during the day.
 Around twilight, these winged mammals erupt from underneath the bridge to dine on the local mosquito population.

 This bat exodus attracts hundreds of interested spectators to the bridge every evening.
 Spectators can see the bats from either side of the bridge, or on the bridge, or even from a kayak on the water.
 The bat experience at the Congress Avenue Bridge in Austin is like no other natural spectacle in any other major city.

-Austin also delivers entertainment in the form of live performances.
-Known as the Live Music Capital of the World, it's not just singers and songwriters that pack the city's best venues.
-For vaudeville theater entertainment, Esther's Follies in downtown features several shows on the weekend.
-Alongside packed musical performances, the downtown Paramount Theatre is also home to plays, musicals, and podcast performances.
+Known as the Live Music Capital of the World, Austin also delivers entertainment in the form of live performances.
+And it's not just singers and songwriters that pack the city's best venues.
+Esther's Follies in downtown features several shows on the weekend for vaudeville theater entertainment.
+And alongside live music, places like the Paramount Theatre feature packed performances like plays, musicals, and live podcasts.

 Live Music in Downtown Austin

 With over 250 music venues, Austin's designation as the Live Music Capital of the World is not superficial.
 The city attracts a wide range of musical talent with a vibrant cross-section of genres.
 Country, hip-hop, and everything in between including blues, alternative, and electronic music comprise Austin's soundtrack.
 A defining musical scene in Austin is Austin City Limits — both the music festival and the music performance television show.

 Austin City Limits, the music performance television show, airs on PBS.
 Also known as ACL Live, it is the longest-running music series in American television history.
 Concerts are taped at The Moody Theater historic concert venue.
 Each concert helps symbolize the powerful sound coming from Austin, and tickets are often a hot commodity.